CAA protests: 22 Kashmiri students of AMU booked

 The protest started on February 24, a day after clashes between protesters and the police, in the Jeevangarh area of Aligarh.
 The FIR was lodged on Friday night.

-Circle officer Anil Samania said, “The FIR was lodged on the complaint of the local police outpost in-charge against one Mohd.
+A senior police officer said, “The FIR was lodged on the complaint of the local police outpost in-charge against one Mohd.
 Athar, who is a former students’ union member of AMU and 21 others.
 They have been booked for inciting violence, obstructing work of government officials and other sections of the Indian Penal Code.
 The students are known to be residents of Jammu and Kashmir.”

-“The students of AMU were found to be arranging pamphlets, food and illegally transporting people for the protest in Jeevangarh,” said the CO.
+“The students of AMU were found to be arranging pamphlets, food and illegally transporting people for the protest in Jeevangarh,” said the officer.

 Registrar of AMU Abdul Hamid said, “The university administration will take suitable action against the students after reviewing evidence and information provided against them by the police.”